eohjelle/quereada/README.md

 2. Building feeds using _queries_ to a database of collected items.
 These queries are defined in a configuration file, which controls the available feeds.
 Feeds can be described and ordered in terms of properties such as source, date published, authors, whether the item has been seen or clicked before, number of words, number of likes, and more.
 3. Adding additional _filters_ on top of the queries.
 For example, it is possible to filter items by whether or not they are relevant to any topic.

-It is easy for anyone to use Quereada, but at the time of writing, the initial setup requires some technical knowledge.

 ## Philosophy

 There are already a myriad of RSS readers and news aggregators out there, so what sets Quereada apart?
-It is the unique blend of guiding principles that leads to its distinctive quality:
+A combination of the following features lead to its distinctive quality:

 - The items are sourced from trusted content creators, and not a black box algorithm.
 In this way, Quereada is closer to a traditional news outlet or an RSS reader than most news aggregators.
-- Instead of being locked into a format like RSS, which is not supported by many websites, Quereada makes it easy to add support for any source on the internet.
+- Instead of being locked into a format like RSS, which is being phased out by many websites, Quereada makes it convenient to add support for any source on the internet.
 - Build customized feeds using queries to a database of items, instead of using each source as its own feed.
 - Enable the option to add additional filters on top of the queries, such as filtering by topic, to further customize the feeds.
+- Satisfy the urge to scroll through a never-ending stream of content, but make it more purposeful.

-# Installation
+# How to use

+It is easy for anyone to use Quereada, but at the time of writing, the initial setup requires some technical knowledge.

-There are currently two ways to use Quereada:
+There are currently two options for using Quereada:

 1. As a desktop app that runs natively on your machine (recommended).
-2. As a self hosted web app that can be accessed in a web browser.
+2. As a self-hosted web app that can be accessed in a web browser.

 Depending on your choice, follow the instructions below.